-The present values shown above are based on benefits earned as of December 31, 2022 under the terms of the Employees' Retirement Plan of S&T Bank (the "Retirement Plan") and the S&T Bancorp, Inc. Supplemental Savings and Make-up Plan (the "Nonqualified Plan") as summarized below.
-Present values are determined in accordance with the assumptions used for purposes of measuring S&T Bank's pension obligations under ASC 715 as of December 31, 2022, including a discount rate of 5.41%, with the exception that benefit payments are assumed to commence at age 62, the earliest age at which unreduced benefits are payable.
-Mr. Kochvar was eligible to retire as of December 31, 2022 and receive 100.00% of his benefits based on the reduction for early retirement described below.
-Mr. Antolik was eligible to retire as of December 31, 2022 and receive 70.00% of his benefits based on the reduction for early retirement described below.
+The present values shown above are based on benefits earned as of December 31, 2023 under the terms of the Employees' Retirement Plan of S&T Bank (the "Retirement Plan") and the S&T Bancorp, Inc. Supplemental Savings and Make-up Plan (the "Nonqualified Plan") as summarized below.
+Present values are determined in accordance with the assumptions used for purposes of measuring S&T Bank's pension obligations under ASC 715 as of December 31, 2023, including a discount rate of 5.03%, with the exception that benefit payments are assumed to commence at age 62, the earliest age at which unreduced benefits are payable.
+Mr. Kochvar was eligible to retire as of December 31, 2023 and receive 100.00% of his benefits.
+Mr. Antolik was eligible to retire as of December 31, 2023 and receive 75.00% of his benefits based on the reduction for early retirement described below.
 Ms. Yesho is not a participant in the Retirement Plan.
 Her present value shown reflects her nonqualified benefit payable from the S&T Bancorp, Inc. Retirement Make-Up Plan.

-On January 25, 2016, the Board of Directors approved an amendment to freeze benefit accruals under the Retirement Plan and Nonqualified Plan effective March 31, 2016.
+On Jan.
+25, 2016, the Board of Directors approved an amendment to freeze benefit accruals under the Retirement Plan and Nonqualified Plan effective March 31, 2016.
 This change resulted in no additional benefits being earned by participants in those plans based on service or pay after March 31, 2016.